dinane/self/README.md

 If I own a meeting I will send an agenda: it is likely to be inside the meeting invite.
 I will take notes, and send them out by the end of the day of the meeting.

 If I am attending a meeting that you own I will provide my whole attention to your meeting.
 If I decide that I don't need to be there I will let you know that I trust you to handle it yourself.
-I will not multi-task; I'll try not to.
-You can call me out on it (see below for things I'm working on).
+I will not multi-task.
+Or, I'll try not to.
+You can call me out on that (see below for things I'm working on).

 ## Things I'm working on
 There are a few things I know I could be better at.
 This is not an exhaustive list.
 If I am not living up to your or my expectations, I'd appreciate you calling me out on it privately.